EXCLUSIVE-Brazil's Petrobras corruption investigators to probe Olympic contracts

 OAS's chief executive was convicted of corruption and sentenced to more than 16 years in prison in August because of the Petrobras probe.
 Andrade Gutierrez and Queiroz Galvao executives have been jailed to face corruption charges.

-Odebrecht, Andrade Gutierrez and Queiroz Galvao declined to comment.
+Odebrecht and Andrade Gutierrez declined to comment.
 The other companies did not respond to request for comment.

 Pulling off a safe and scandal-free games is important to Brazil, which has lost global influence over the past five years as an economic boom gave way to what is now its worst recession in three decades.